TL;DR - Quick Summary

 Q: Are cashback apps safe to use?

 Yep!
 Reputable ones like Rakuten, Ibotta, and Fetch Rewards use encryption to protect your data.
+The Better Business Bureau recommends checking app reviews and permissions before downloading.

 Q: Do I have to link my bank to Monarch Money?